kashimkyari/FinanceAppUI/README.md

-# myapp
+# FinanceAppUI

-A new Flutter project.
+A new Flutter project implementing a design seen on Medium.

 ## Getting Started